wanypie/Data-of-paper-2014-/README.md

 Hi, all!

-This file involves roughly 5400 occupations with edu, skills, and environment variables and scores of cognitive, sensory, and physical skills based on the factor analysis of job dictionary using KDOT 4th (2012).
+This file involves roughly 5400 occupations with edu, skills, and environment variables that were transformed for analysis and scores of cognitive, sensory, and physical skills based on the factor analysis of job dictionary using Korean Dictionary Occupations of Titles 4th (2012).

 If you want to use variables, please send me the email:wanypie@gmail.com All files are should be used only for researches with writing a reference,